catalyst-cloud/catalystcloud-docs/source/tutorials/images/using-packer-to-build-custom-bootable-images-on-the-catalyst-cloud.rst

 Setup
 *****

-This tutorial assumes that you have sourced an openrc file, as described at :ref:`source-rc-file`.
+This tutorial assumes that you have sourced an OpenRC file, as described at :ref:`source-rc-file`.
 This is required in order for the `OpenStack builder`_ to interact with Catalyst Cloud image service.